-Delaware Valley College provides two different tracks for students to gain academic credit through field-related work experience: career exploration experiences (CEEs) and internships.
+Delaware Valley University provides two different tracks for students to gain academic credit through field-related work experience: career exploration experiences (CEEs) and internships.

 CEEs are an opportunity for students to gain an introduction to or exploration within their discipline-related field.
 They provide a chance for students to explore options within their industries.

 Internships are opportunities for students to develop industry-specific knowledge and gains skills in preparation for post-graduation opportunities – they should be apprenticeship-type positions in which the students work with professionals in career tracks that they wish to pursue.

 - Students who are seeking experience in a discipline-related field they have an interest in

 - Assistance in projects of importance to your organization

 - Students who have been guided in professional development through a first-year course focused on problem-based learning and critical thinking

 - Students who have identified and are able to articulate their career plan and learning goals for each experience they pursue